Professional

 3. PROVISION OF SERVICES

-Subject to the payment by Customer to Systems X of the applicable fees (as defined in Section 4.1), Systems X will provide the services under the work order.
-Any scheduling required for the services to be performed or delivered will be described in the work order.
-Systems X will not be responsible for providing any services, tasks, or items that are not included in the description of services in the work order as such services, tasks or items shall be deemed out of scope for such work order and will require the execution of an additional work order with associated fees.
-Systems X reserves the right, in its sole discretion, to use, assign and remove personnel in performing the services.
-If the services are made available to any Customer Affiliate(s) according to the terms of this services agreement, then the term “Customer” shall also include such Customer Affiliate(s) identified in a work order.
-Systems X will provide services under this services agreement only to Customer’s (or a Customer Affiliate’s).
+Subject to Customer’s payment of the applicable fees as defined in Section 4.1, Systems X will provide the Services under the relevant Work Order.
+Any scheduling required for the performance or delivery of the Services will be described in the Work Order.
+Systems X is not responsible for providing any Services, tasks, or items that are not included in the description of Services in the Work Order; such items are out of scope and require execution of an additional Work Order with associated fees.
+Systems X reserves the right, in its sole discretion, to assign, replace, and remove personnel performing the Services.
+If the Services are made available to any Customer Affiliate in accordance with this Services Agreement, then the term Customer also includes such Customer Affiliate identified in the applicable Work Order.
+Systems X will provide Services under this Services Agreement only to Customer or the Customer Affiliates identified in the applicable Work Order.
+Systems X will perform the Services in accordance with the service levels, milestones, and acceptance criteria, if any, described in the applicable Work Order.
+The Parties will jointly review progress at mutually agreed checkpoints, and Customer will provide timely feedback as outlined in the Work Order.

 4. FEES